SLNC-DIMP/Cinch/README.md

-A project to develop a bulk download and FTP service to a central repository that will maintain original file timestamps, extract file level metadata, create file checksums and periodically validate checksums for continued file integrity.
+A project to develop a bulk download service to a central repository that will maintain original file timestamps, extract file level metadata, create file checksums and periodically validate checksums for continued file integrity.